Fair Division of Mixed Divisible and Indivisible Goods: EFM: Existence

-\paragraph{Termination and Time Complexity.}
+\paragraph{Termination and Time Complexity}

-We use the number of envy edges in the envy graph and the size of maximal addable set as a potential function to bound the running time of this algorithm.
+We use the number of envy edges in the envy graph and the size of {the} maximal addable set as a potential function to bound the running time of this algorithm.

 \begin{lemma} After the algorithm completes a cake-adding phase, the number of envy edges never increases.
-In addition, if the piece of cake to be allocated is not the whole remaining cake, either (a) the number of envy edges strictly decreases, or (b) the size of the maximal addable set strictly decreases. \end{lemma} \begin{proof} We first look at the case in Steps~\ref{EFhalfALG-EFbegin}-\ref{EFhalfALG-EFUpdate}.
-By the definition of addable set, when $S = N$, the envy graph cannot contain any envy edges.
-This implies that the current partial allocation is EF.
-Adding an EF allocation of the cake on top of it (Step~\ref{EFhalfALG-EFUpdate}) will not introduce any new envy edges in the envy graph.
-It also marks the end of the algorithm.
+In addition, if the piece of cake to be allocated is not the whole remaining cake, either (a) the number of envy edges strictly decreases, or (b) the size of the maximal addable set strictly decreases {or an addable set no longer exists}. \end{lemma} \begin{proof} By Lemma~\ref{lem:alwaysEFhalf}, the partial allocation is always EFM after a cake-adding phase.
+In a cake-adding phase, some positive amount of cake is added to every agent in $S$.
+This means after this phase, there would never be any envy edge between agents in $S$ or from $N \setminus S$ to $S$.
+The bundles of agents in $N \setminus S$ remains the same, hence the set of edges among agents in $N \setminus S$ remains unchanged.
+Lastly, since only agents in $S$ are allocated new resources in the cake-adding phase, no new envy edge will be introduced from $S$ to $N \setminus S$.
+This proves the first part of Lemma~\ref{lem:equalEdgeIncrease}.

-Next we consider the case when $S \neq N$ (Steps~\ref{EFhalfALG-SneqN}-\ref{EFhalfALG-addCakeEnd}).
-We discuss the changes of the number of envy edges in all possible places. \begin{enumerate} \item (Envy edges within $S$.)
-Algorithm~\ref{alg:EFhalf} adds a perfect allocation of a piece of cake to $S$ (Steps~\ref{EFhalfALG-addCake}-\ref{EFhalfALG-PerfectUpdate}).
-It will not introduce any new envy or equality edges within $S$. \item (Envy edges from $S$ to $N \setminus S$.)
-Since only agents in $S$ are allocated new resources in this round, no envy edge will be introduced from $S$ to $N \setminus S$. \item (Envy edges within $N \setminus S$.)
-The bundle of each agent in $N \setminus S$ remains the same.
-Hence the set of edges among agents in $N \setminus S$ remains unchanged. \item (Envy edges from $N \setminus S$ to $S$.)
-Because $\delta_i = \min_{j \in S} u_i(A_i) - u_i(A_j)$ represents the minimum utility difference between any agent $i \in N \setminus S$ and any agent $j \in S$ (as in Step \ref{EFhalfALG-deltai}).
-According to our algorithm, each agent $j \in S$ is added to a piece of cake $C_j$ that satisfies $u_i(C_j) \leq \delta_i$ for all $i \in N \setminus S$.
-Hence there will be no new envy edge introduced from $N \setminus S$ to $S$. \end{enumerate} We have thus proved the first part of Lemma~\ref{lem:equalEdgeIncrease}.

 For the second part, we only study the situation when the piece of cake to be allocated to agents in $S$ is not the whole remaining cake (Steps~\ref{EFhalfALG-cakeBegin}-\ref{EFhalfALG-cakeEnd}).
 Note that the number of envy edges will never increase after a cake-adding phase as proved above.
-It suffices to show that if the number of envy edges remains unchanged, then the size of the maximal addable set must strictly decrease.
+It suffices to show that if the number of envy edges remains unchanged and an addable set still exists, then the size of the maximal addable set must strictly decrease.